 - Always attempt according to your strengths and weaknesses.
 For example, if you are good at number system and algebra then attempt all questions of this area first.

 Role of Sectional cut-off in IIM selection

-After all Doing MBA is all about making balanced strategies so why not start it from the preparation itself.
-So, only a high score in CAT won’t get you there.
-But a good academic profile and all the above points will surely get you a PI call.
+After all, doing MBA is all about making balanced strategies so, why not start the process right from the exam preparation itself.
+So, remember that only a high CAT percentile won’t get you there but a good academic profile combined with and all the points mentioned above will surely help you land an IIM GD/PI call.
 And when you are there you just need to be confident about what you have done and should be prepared to justify your profile, whether you have experience or not just make the panel believe in you.